Malcolm Smith's Family History Archive

 On 13 April 1943, Edie gave birth to twin girls, Brenda Audrey and Wendy Dorothea.
 Wendy was very much underweight and spent the first three months of her life in hospital.

-Edie took a job a tobacconist shop in Farnborough called Smokes.
-She and Marc then started to travel abroad and in 1958 took a holiday in Italy with her brother Frank Swinnerton and his wife Audrey.
+Edie and Marc then started to travel abroad and in 1958 took a holiday in Italy with her brother Frank Swinnerton and his wife Audrey.
 They visited Italy again and also went to Spain and Jersey.
 They made a visit to Canada in 1963 to visit relatives and also in 1969 went to Ireland to trace Marc's ancestors.

 Daughter Brenda was a part-time hairdresser working from home so, Edie used to help her by taking the appointments and doing the shampooing.
 In return, Brenda would ensure her mother could get around and would drive her to the shops or station, and Edie would contribute to the cost.
-She did take driving lessons in an attempt to be independant, but found that she had no aptitude.
-She also kept busy by babysitting for family or friends and joined a ramblers club for a while but found the walking too difficult.
+Brenda did give her a wage for the work she did but when she was offered a rise she declined.
+She did take driving lessons in an attempt to be independent, but found that she had no aptitude.
+She also kept busy by babysitting for family or friends and joined a ramblers club for company for a while but found the walking too difficult.
+She also went on a short break holiday with a neighbour of her daughter but the lady only seemed to want to go to Bingo halls which did not suit Edie.

 Around 1978, Edie moved to another bungalow at 31 Pine View Road in Verwood, which was nearer to her daughter, so she could walk to the house rather than be collected or rely on buses.
-She remained there until she passed away at home on 22 July 1992, having succumbed to cancer of the lungs, probably due to the fact that Marc had been a heavy smoker.
+Around 1980, her granddaughter Nicola came to live with her and stayed for the next five years.
+Edie remained at that bungalow until she passed away at home on 22 July 1992, having succumbed to cancer of the lungs, probably due to the fact that her husband Marc had been a heavy smoker.
 She was buried with her husband at Verwood Cemetery.

 Top of page